lukej42/Coruscant/README.md

 # Coruscant
-This repository was created from Coruscant
+This repository was created from the planet Coruscant before the establishment of the Empire